-Luckily, Spanning Backup for Google Apps allowed AMAG to restore all files in just a matter of clicks, exactly as they were and where they were before.
+Luckily, Spanning Backup for Google Workspace allowed AMAG to restore all files in just a matter of clicks, exactly as they were and where they were before.

 Without a backup and restore solution, the data is this important folder would have been lost forever, putting AMAG’s compliance with regulations surrounding data availability and backup in jeopardy.

 Learn more about AMAG in the video below.